SolbiatiAlessandro/relna-client/template_trainer/README.md

 # Imitation Learning Trainer basis

-Here are the docs for the trainer, this are developer docs and not intended for the average relna user.
+Here are the docs for how the trainer interact with the relna back end, these are developer docs and not intended for the average relna user.
-You can skip this if you just want to submit your trainer, you should read this if you would to deploy your own trainer.
+You can skip this if you just want to submit your trainer, you should read this if you would to develop your own trainer pipeline.

 ## MODES